 Awardees of grant funds must comply with post-award monitoring and reporting requirements to maintain continued eligibility for disbursement of grant funds.
-Awardees are responsible for active technical, financial, and project management of awarded projects through their own staff and/or by hiring and managing well-qualified contractors.
+Awardees are responsible for active technical, financial, and project management of awarded projects by contracting with well-qualified professional engineers and managers.
+Awardees must retain professional management expertise for the project design and construction phases and for ongoing oversight of operations.
 Awardees should also expect to cooperate with technical and financial monitoring and review provided by Department contractors and staff.

 Awardees must submit engineered designs prior to reimbursement.
-Designs must be prepared under the review of a P.E. or an engineer with substantial demonstrated experience designing cable or fiber networks whose credentials are submitted along with the design.
+Designs must be prepared under the review of a P.E. or an engineer with substantial demonstrated experience designing broadband networks of the type proposed whose credentials are submitted along with the design.
 To expedite construction and with the prior approval of the Department, Awardees may receive reimbursements prior to submission of engineered designs:

-- For preconstruction costs, - On projects which require phasing of construction, for those phases for which the Awardee has submitted an engineered design, and - Up to the first 15 days of construction costs of an awarded project or project phase.
+- For preconstruction costs - On projects which require phasing of construction, for those phases for which the Awardee has submitted an engineered design, and - Up to the first 15 days of construction costs of an awarded project or project phase

 Disbursement of grant funds will require submission of proof of expenditures on eligible costs for review prior to reimbursement.
-Awardees must cooperate with field audits performed by Department contractors to verify constructed plan completeness and quality and must submit as-built network documentation prior to final close-out of the grant.
+Awardees must cooperate with field audits performed by Program contractors to verify constructed plant completeness and quality and must submit as-built network documentation prior to final close-out of the grant.